 ABOUT I HEART LEARNING

 In a city full of cookie-cutter tutoring centers, I Heart Learning is a one-of-a-kind model with one-of-a-kind teachers who celebrate each student that walks in.
 It is our goal to enrich every student’s life with the education and resources they need to believe in themselves and succeed in all they set their mind to academically and beyond.
-Rather just simply tutoring, it is our priority to encourage each student to find the joy of learning by modeling the joy ourselves.
+Rather than just simply tutoring, it is our priority to encourage each student to find the joy of learning by modeling the joy ourselves.
 We love what we do, and we want students to love what they do as well.
 By focusing on teaching, rather than tutoring, we help children grow by scaffolding and supporting them along their academic journey.
 Utilizing a multi-sensory and hands-on approach, we use research-based teaching strategies to teach kids and build a strong academic foundation.
-Rooted in diagnostic assessment, we are able to choose a systematic curriculum that is tailored to best meet each and every child’s specific needs and learning styles ranging from dyslexia to ADHD.
-Our goal at I Heart Learning is to create a fun and creative environment to foster a passion for reading and to built self-confidence.
-We adore our I Heart Learning family, and hope that you will soon join it so that we can enjoy learning together!
+Rooted in diagnostic assessment, we choose a systematic curriculum and tailor it to best meet each and every child’s specific needs and learning styles ranging from dyslexia to ADHD.
+Our goal at I Heart Learning is to create a fun and creative environment to foster a passion for reading and to build self-confidence.
+We adore our I Heart Learning family, and know you will too!

 Sophia is a Texas A&M graduate who has enjoyed teaching and tutoring for the past 5 years.
 With experience in pre-school to middle school education, Sophia is passionate about helping every student discover their natural gifts and walk confidently into whatever they may encounter in life.
 She is certified in Elementary Education, ESL, Academic Coaching and is a certified Structured Literacy Instructor through the International Dyslexia Association.
 Sophia grew up in Dallas and loves to spend time outdoors hiking, walking her 2 golden retrievers, or sitting across from a friend over some tea.
 Beyond teaching, she enjoys reading biographies, crafting, and baking.
 Sophia is currently pursuing a master's degree in counseling.
 She will also never turn down a cookie.